Send us a message

 Limited company: there are two types of limited companies; companies limited by shares and companies limited by guarantee.
 Both types of company must have articles of association and have formation and annual filing requirements and related fees.
 A company limited by shares also generally limits the liabilities and debts of the business to the company and not to the people who run it.
 There are key differences between the two companies and a company limited by shares would be the usual form of company for a business.

 There are a number of factors to take into consideration when choosing which type of business to form.
 Glanvilles Corporate team can provide advice on the various benefits and implications of choosing one form of business over another depending on the type of business you intend to run and your individual circumstances.

 Our commercial and corporate law team have advised a wide range of start-up businesses across many sectors over the years.

 We offer seasoned legal expertise and a proactive, commercially astute approach, meaning we can help you to avoid many of the pitfalls that typically cause start-ups major headaches.

 With our clear, practical guidance, we can help you get off the ground more smoothly, save your business money and increase the chances of your new enterprise achieving long-term success.

 When you use our corporate law services for your start-up, we promise:

 Glanvilles LLP is Lexcel accredited by the Law Society in recognition of the high standards of our practice management and client care.
 We are independently regulated by the Solicitors Regulation Authority (SRA).

 Starting a business and looking for clear, practical legal advice in plain English?
-Contact our highly experienced corporate law solicitors in Chichester, Fareham or Havant or use the contact form below and we will get back to you quickly.
+Contact our highly experienced corporate law solicitors in Chichester, Fareham, Havant or Petworth or use the contact form below and we will get back to you quickly.